 Check the Source

 The easiest way to find the source of your contaminated water is by checking the water meter.
 The meter tracks how much water you use, and if your water comes from a well or water treatment facility, it will show you when the water was most recently used.
 From there, you can go down to the water source and see if it is coming up contaminated.
-Most well owners aren’t aware of their water source, and it’s important to check the water meter to find the source.
+Most well owners aren’t aware of their water source, and it’s essential to check the water meter to find the source.
 If you find your water source is contaminated, you may be able to improve your situation by decreasing the distance between the source and your house so that less water passes through the source.
-Alternatively, you may want to try to find a new, cleaner source.
+Alternatively, you may want to find a new, cleaner source.

 Give Your Well a Cleanup

 If your well is contaminated, you first need to ensure it is not the source of your water contamination.
 If you’re well is contaminated, you may want to consider digging a more bottomless well, installing a water filtration system, or getting a water purification system.
 You can also try cleaning your water source.
 A surprising amount of contamination comes from the source.
 For example, farmers often put fertilizer near their wells, which is a much cleaner option than spraying it on your lawn.
 Unfortunately, the fertilizer may end up near the well and in your water.
 There are many water treatment products that you can use to clean your sources, such as RO filters and water filters.

 If your source is not contaminated, you can install a water filter to remove specific contaminants from your water.
 Many types of filters are available, so you can find one that best suits your needs.
 Water filters are generally divided into four categories: